Download this guide, including all hiking trails and maps, in the Outtt app.

-- At 36 kilometers long–and the bridge section about 8 kilometers long–some travelers report feeling that the a trip along the route is over quickly.
+- At 36 kilometers long–and the bridge section about 8 kilometers long–some travelers report feeling that a trip along the route is over quite quickly.
 While driving over the islands and bridges is thrilling, remember that most of the experience here is had outside of the car.

 - With some stunningly located hotels and a variety of other accommodation options, consider spending a night along the route.
 Regardless of the weather, a night on the edge of the ocean will be a memorable one.

 - There’s a café on Eldhusøya Island, together with the Svevestien pathway.